electric-cloud-community/EC-zOSMF/README.md

 ## Jobs - Get spool file content

 You can use this operation to list the spool files for a batch job on z/OS.

+## Jobs - Submit a job

+You can use this operation to submit a job to run on z/OS.

 ## Jobs - List